skypo9/Minimal-Federated-EMNIST/README.md

 # Federated Learning on EMNIST with TensorFlow Federated

-This project demonstrates federated learning using the EMNIST dataset and TensorFlow Federated (TFF).
+This repository contains code and resources for experimenting with federated learning using the EMNIST dataset and TensorFlow Federated (TFF).
+It is designed for students, researchers, and practitioners interested in privacy-preserving machine learning and distributed training.
+The scripts demonstrate how to set up, train, and evaluate a simple federated model on handwritten digit data, with clear instructions for running and analysing results.

 ## File: `tff_emnist_local.py`